menu

 Overview

 Harbor Beach is a very small city located in the state of Michigan.
-With a population of 1,593 people and just one neighborhood, Harbor Beach is the 396th largest community in Michigan.
-Harbor Beach has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,576 people and just one neighborhood, Harbor Beach is the 396th largest community in Michigan.
+Much of the housing stock in Harbor Beach was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce